© 2026 WGCU News

 A black bear that had been getting into garbage on the Florida Gulf Coast University campus recently was trapped Thursday in an FWC bear trap.
 The animal will be transported to a forested area in rural Collier County for release.

-A young male black bear which had been getting into garbage on the Florida Gulf Coast University campus was trapped Thursday morning and will be relocated.
+A male yearling black bear which had been getting into garbage on the Florida Gulf Coast University campus was trapped Thursday morning and will be relocated.

 The around 200-pound animal was caught in a Florida Fish & Wildlife Commission trap behind the WGCU Public Media station offices on campus.